hex-five/multizone-sdk-pfsc/README.md

 make BOARD=PFSC-ENVM load
 ```

-alternatively use the included Eclipse CDT project
+alternatively, use the Eclipse CDT project included in this repo.

 ### Run the MultiZone Trusted Firmware ###